 Albuminuria is the most significant indicator that the patient's kidneys are not functioning at an optimal level.
 It confirms that the kidney's filtration system, consisting of tiny blood vessels called glomeruli, is damaged, which is why albumin is leaking into the urine.

-Generally, 150 milligrams of protein in the urine is normal.
+Normal total protein excretion is <150 mg/day, while normal urine albumin‑to‑creatinine ratio (ACR) is <30 mg/g.
 However, if this amount is crossed, it means that the individual has albuminuria, which is the first sign of chronic kidney disease (CKD).

 Chronic Kidney Disease (CKD) is a broad term for conditions that damage the kidneys.
 The persistent presence of elevated albumin in the urine (albuminuria) is both a sign of kidney damage and a key criterion for diagnosing and staging CKD.